 You may want to bring a towel for hygienic purposes.

 You may want to bring a towel with you for hygienic purposes.
 A towel can be used to clean up sweat, wipe down equipment, and sit on during your sauna session.

-If you are using the sauna at an athletic facility or gym, there are likely to be towels provided by staff members who clean up after each person when they’re done.
-If not, it helps if you have one in your bag for this purpose—just as long as it’s not damp from being outside!
+If you use the sauna at an athletic facility or gym, there are likely towels provided by staff members who clean up after each person when they’re done.
+If not, it helps if you have one in your bag for this purpose as long as it’s not damp from the outside!

 A sauna is not a good place to exercise.

 A sauna is a place for relaxation, not exercise.
 It should not be used as a substitute for a gym.
 Think of it more like a spa than your local CrossFit box—that means no heavy lifting or sprinting through the hallways between classes (unless you’re really into that kind of thing).
 Instead, take advantage of the heat and humidity to give your body a break from strenuous activity.

 If you want to get fit while sitting in an enclosed space filled with steamy air, then by all means go ahead!
 Just don’t expect that sipping tea while wrapped in towels will do much good for your physique—you’ll probably just lose weight due to dehydration, which is basically what happens when you sweat.

 Bring breathable, sweat-wicking clothing when you go to the sauna, as well as a towel for hygiene and comfort.

 When it comes to dressing for a sauna, there are a few things you want to consider.
 First and foremost, make sure you are wearing breathable clothing that wicks away sweat.
 This will help you stay cool and dry during the session, which will keep you from getting sick from the heat.